-Historical connection of Greece and Croatia
+The historical connection of Greece and Croatia

-We actually stayed in Stobreč, which is a suburbs of Split.
+We actually stayed in Stobreč, which is a suburb of Split.
 In fact, it’s a small town known to Romans as Latin: Epetium, and to my ancestors as Greek: Εpetion.
 The perpendicular rock above the village of Stobreč hides the remains of the citadel which is the most massively reinforced establishment in the region of Split.
 The city gate is a component of the Greek protective walls and is the only preserved Greek gate in the Adriatic region!
 The Greek era recognised this establishment under the name Epetion.
-It was found sometimes in 3rd century BC as a Greek colony of Issa, from the nearby island of Vis.
+It was found sometimes in the 3rd century BC as a Greek colony of Issa, from the nearby island of Vis.

 Fritule is a festive Croatian pastry made particularly for Christmas.
 They resemble little doughnuts, the Italian zeppole, Venetian frìtole, and the Dutch Christmas snack “oliebollen” (“balls of oil”).
-However, they are usually flavored with rum and citrus zest, topped with powdered sugar.
+However, they are usually flavoured with rum and citrus zest, topped with powdered sugar.

 The taste is identical

 From the list of ingredients, I could say, the ketonisation will be easy.
-We’ll just replace the wheat flour with the combination of almond flour, coconut flour and psyllium.
+We’ll just replace the wheat flour with a combination of almond flour, coconut flour and psyllium.
 Then, we’ll use stevia powder instead of powdered sugar and everything else will stay the same!
 After we actually made them, we were surprised how similar to the original Fritule or Tiganites they tasted!
 You will not be able to tell the difference!

 Ketonising your frying oil